-Description: This DRI is on approximately 64 acres in unincorporated Gwinnett County, south of I-85, east of SR 20 (Buford Drive) and north of Laurel Crossing Parkway.
-It is planned as a mixed-use project, to include 339,700 SF of commercial space (health and fitness club, restaurant, retail, recreation, golf range, gas station); a 123-room hotel; 380 apartment units; and 120 senior living units.
-Site access is proposed via three driveways on SR 20 (Buford Drive) and one driveway connecting to Laurel Crossing Pkwy.
-The local trigger for this DRI review is a rezoning application.
+Description: This DRI is on approximately 99 acres in unincorporated Gwinnett County, south of I-85, east of SR 20 (Buford Drive) and north of Laurel Crossing Parkway.
+The mixed-use project is proposed to total 1,426,632 SF, consisting of office, commercial (e.g., retail, restaurant), recreation/entertainment (e.g., golf driving range, movie theater), and multi-family residential (1,000 units) uses.
+Site access is proposed via four driveways on SR 20 (Buford Drive) and four driveways on Laurel Crossing Parkway.
 The estimated buildout year is 2021.
+The local trigger for this review is a rezoning application.
+This project is an expansion of DRI 2834 (also called The Exchange at Gwinnett), which was reviewed in 2018.

-Comments: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is in the Developing Suburbs area of the region.
+PRELIMINARY COMMENTS: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is in the Developing Suburbs Area of the region.
 ARC's Regional Development Guide (RDG) details recommended policies for areas and places on the UGPM.
-General RDG information and recommendations for Developing Suburbs area are listed at the bottom of these comments.
+General RDG information and recommendations for Developing Suburbs areas are listed at the bottom of these comments.

-This DRI appears to manifest certain aspects of regional policy.
-The plan contemplates a mixed-use development featuring significant housing, commercial and entertainment space - with pedestrian-oriented land uses and streetscaping at ground level in many areas of the site.
-The mix of uses offers the potential for site residents to work and shop on site, and for workers and visitors to park once or arrive via alternative transportation modes and conduct multiple trips on foot.
+This DRI appears to manifest certain aspects of regional policy, including many of those at the bottom of this narrative.
+The plan contemplates a mixed-use development featuring significant housing, commercial, office and recreation/entertainment uses, with pedestrian-oriented uses and streetscaping at street level in many areas of the site.
+The mix of uses offers the potential for site residents to work and shop on site, and for workers and visitors to park once or arrive via alternative transportation modes and conduct multiple trips on foot, thereby reducing single-occupancy vehicle trips.

-To capitalize on this potential, care should be taken to ensure that the development promotes an interconnected, functional, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas.
-This is particularly important in terms of connections between the "main street" corridor (accessed by Driveway #2) and the larger-box retail and entertainment uses along the north side of the site.
+To capitalize on this potential, care should be taken to ensure that the development, as constructed, promotes an interconnected, functional, clearly marked and comfortable pedestrian experience on all streets, paths, entrances, and parking areas.
+This is particularly important in terms of creating a strong bike/pedestrian connection between the central "Main Street" area (east-west spine accessed by Driveway 3, which intersects at traffic circle with north-south spine and multi-family units) and the larger-box retail and recreation/entertainment uses spread around the perimeter of the site.
 The development team is also encouraged to ensure that end-of-trip facilities (bicycle racks, etc.) are provided for residents, workers and visitors at key locations throughout the site.
+These recommendations are made given that the applicant utilized a 2% alternative mode trip reduction in the SRTA/GRTA-required DRI traffic study.

-The project can further support The Atlanta Region's Plan in general by incorporating other aspects of regional policy, including green infrastructure and/or low-impact design, e.g., rain gardens, vegetated swales, etc., in parking areas and site driveways, and as part of any improvements to site frontages.
+The project can further support The Atlanta Region's Plan in general by incorporating other aspects of regional policy, including green infrastructure and/or low-impact design best practices throughout the site in general, in parking areas, on site driveways, in stormwater detention facilities, and as part of any improvements to site frontages.